CivicTechAtlanta/marta-js/README.md

 ### `getAllRealtimeBusArrivals`

-This API returns the lastest location update from each bus, it's route, and if it is on-time. "adherance" is how well it is ahering to the schedule.
+This API returns the lastest location update from each bus, it's route, and if it is on-time.
+"Adherance" is how well it is adhering to the schedule.
 It's a measure of lateness (early is negative).

 ```js
 const MartaApi = require('marta-js')